KCK couple spends 40th anniversary battling COVID-19 in hospital together - NewsBreak

 Adrion said he contracted the virus first, and while he was fighting for his life, Vicky was admitted days later.

-“Like I said, this COVID thing is evil, but praise God that we made it through it,” Vicky said.Kansas City area sisters deliver babies on same day at same hospital
+“Like I said, this COVID thing is evil, but praise God that we made it through it,” Vicky said.Controversial drug ivermectin to be clinically tested in El Paso

 Both were in the hospital for more than a week.
 They were not vaccinated.